lab-cosmo/librascal/docs/source/installation.rst

   + -DBUILD_TESTS

 * Special flags:

   + -DBUILD_BINDINGS:

-    + ON (default) -> build python binding
+    - ON (default) -> build python binding
-    + OFF -> does not build python binding
+    - OFF -> does not build python binding

   + -DINSTALL_PATH:

-    + empty (default) -> does not install in a custom folder
+    - empty (default) -> does not install in a custom folder
-    + custom string -> root path for the installation
+    - custom string -> root path for the installation

   + -DUSER:

-    + OFF (default) -> changes nothing
+    - OFF (default) -> changes nothing
-    + ON -> install root is in the user's home directory, i.e. ~/.local/
+    - ON -> install root is in the user's home directory, i.e. ~/.local/

-To build libRascal with as docker environement:
+To build librascal as a docker environment:

 .. code-block:: bash